 Let’s look at light control first.
-Any external lighting must be eliminated: for example, windows must have blinds, curtains or masks that prevent any light from entering.
-This might require using black velour on a curtain rod that can go in front of the window shades to further cut off light.
-You might need to apply black fabric directly to the windows with tape to seal around the edges (painter’s tape, for example, is a temporary tape that won’t pull up paint or damage the material it has been placed against).
-Doors must also be dealt with, but the majority of light “leak” will be confined to the floor and can temporarily be taken care of by using a thick towel to reduce the draft or for a more permanent solution, make a skirt from a dark, light-trapping material that hangs down from the bottom of the door.
+Any external lighting must be eliminated.
+For example, windows must have blinds, curtains or masks that prevent any light from entering.
+This might require using black velour on a curtain rod.
+That way it can go in front of the window shades to further cut off light.
+You might need to apply black fabric directly to the windows with tape to seal around the edges.
+(Painter’s tape, for example, is a temporary tape that won’t pull up paint or damage the material it has been placed against).
+Doors must also be dealt with.
+However the majority of light “leak” will be confined to the floor.
+It temporarily be taken care of by using a thick towel to reduce the draft.
+It you want a more permanent solution, make a skirt from a dark, light-trapping material.
+Hang it down from the bottom of the door.

-Extraneous items in the room should be removed to lessen sound vibrations in general, although couches and other “dense” items (not wood) will absorb sound rather than reflect it.
+Extraneous items in the room should be removed to lessen sound vibrations in general.
+Although, couches and other “dense” items (not wood) will absorb sound rather than reflect it.
 Carpeting will be of aid here also, but if there is no carpeting, carpet remnants can serve the purpose.
-The number of these required will depend on the volume of the floor in theory, but in reality it will be a matter of trying different amounts in different locations on the floor while recording, then listening to how it sounds, and repeating with varied placement until the sound quality is desirable.
-As a matter of course, sounds can be muffled using such means as weatherstripping around windows and doors and closing up or blocking any holes or vents.
+The number of these required will depend on the volume of the floor in theory.
+However in reality, it will be a matter of trying different amounts in different locations on the floor while recording.
+Then you’d to listen to how it sounds, and repeat with varied placement until the sound quality is desirable.
+Sounds can be muffled using such means as weatherstripping around windows and doors.
+Also closing up or blocking any holes or vents work as well.

 Having your own YouTube studio setup will bring a level of professionalism and sophistication to what you shoot.

 Removing extraneous sounds from the room can prove more difficult, especially if the person is an apartment dweller.
-Loud noises from neighbors can be dealt with by asking the neighbor making the noise to refrain from what they are doing or by changing one’s schedule to avoid the times noises are at their highest.
-Street noise must also be taken into account, shooting at the time when the garbage truck rumbles down the street makes little sense when another time can be used instead.
+Loud noises from neighbors can be dealt with by asking the neighbor making the noise to refrain from what they are doing.
+One’s schedule can also be changed to avoid the times noises are at their highest.
+Street noise must also be taken into account.
+Shooting at the time when the garbage truck rumbles down the street makes little sense when another time can be used instead.

-The physical items that will be on-camera should be chosen with care, for example, if a person is going to be seated behind a table, the table shouldn’t be one with a highly reflective surface.
-Chairs should be simple and also avoid having reflective qualities (wood is better than chrome) and should be of neutral color with no discernible pattern on the fabric.
+The physical items that will be on-camera should be chosen with care.
+For example, if a person is going to be seated behind a table, the table shouldn’t be one with a highly reflective surface.
+Chairs should be simple.
+Avoid having reflective qualities (wood is better than chrome).
+Additionally, the chairs should be of neutral color with no discernible pattern on the fabric.
 If the on-air zone extends to the floor, then clean, neutral low-pile carpet is best.
 Plain white or colored photographic rolls of paper that are hung at the back of the set and swept down and extended past the camera’s view can provide a floor as well (requiring replacement after a shoot, as feet/shoes will leave marks and indentations).

 The basics of good lighting remain the same regardless of the size of the room: for a standard single subject lighting scheme, the usual three-point lighting design is desired.
 You place two lights on either side of your subject at 45-degree angles and the third behind or above your subject.

-Changing the intensity of the lights can be done by physically moving their position or through the use of dimmers, which must be rated for the voltage that will be coursing through them.
-In either case, do not tax your AC power by having all the lights plugged into the same AC outlet and, if possible, a separate surge protector extension should be used.
+Changing the intensity of the lights can be done by physically moving their position.
+Dimmers can also work, which must be rated for the voltage that will be coursing through them.
+In either case, do not tax your AC power by having all the lights plugged into the same AC outlet.
+If possible, a separate surge protector extension should be used.
 Additionally, high-quality extension cords are recommended to ensure stability and safety.

 Another source of broad lighting for a YouTube studio can come from daylight-temperature fluorescent light strips.
 These can be suitable for casting light on backgrounds or from walls to provide ample illumination in small areas.
 However, unlike stand-based lights, these lighting strips will need to be solidly attached/mounted to the wall and are far more invasive.
 But when the room has low ceilings that preclude the ability of raising lights up high, having these light strips attached can be an effective solution.

-Sound is as important as video, and since only limited adjustments are possible with a camera’s built-in microphone, you should always use an external microphone.
-As to which microphone to get, it depends on where the mic is to be positioned, for example, Blue Microphone’s Yeti USB mic is designed for tabletop use, while Audio-Technica’s ATR-6550 provides a shotgun directional mic that can be used out of view, but near the camera’s position.
+Sound is as important as video.
+Since only limited adjustments are possible with a camera’s built-in microphone, you should always use an external microphone.
+As to which microphone to get, it depends on where the mic is to be positioned.
+For example, Blue Microphone’s Yeti USB mic is designed for tabletop use.
+Audio-Technica’s ATR-6550 provides a shotgun directional mic that can be used out of view, but near the camera’s position.